 Built in Action Method Comments add Add the Item as an instance of an ItemType. update Updates the Item.
 The Item must be locked.
 If the Item is versionable and is being updated for the first time since being locked, the update versions the Item applying the update to the new version, unless the version='0' attribute is specified, which disables the versioning. purge Deletes the version of the Item. delete Deletes all versions of the Item.
-The purge and delete are the same for non-versionable Items. get Gets the Item(s) and its configuration based on the AML Item configuration query the database. getItemConfig Returns the Item configuration as described by the standard AML query.
+The purge and delete are the same for non-versionable Items. get Gets the Item(s) and its configuration based on the AML Item configuration used to query the database. getItemConfig Returns the Item configuration as described by the standard AML query.
 The AML in and out are no different from the standard action='get'.
 The GetItemConfig is optimized by limiting the logic done between the SQL call and the AML result.
-The performance improvement is gained by limiting the features typically available in Innovator GetItem (no server events or access checking on the sub level Items). edit Locks, updates, and unlocks the Item. create Acts as a 'get' if the Item exists, otherwise acts as an 'add'. merge Acts as an 'edit' if the Item exists, otherwise acts as an 'add'. lock Locks the Item and is the same as the Item.lockItem() method. unlock Locks the Item and is the same as the Item.unlockItem() method. version Creates a new generation of an Item, clearing the locked_by_id of the originating Item and setting the locked_by_id in the new generation.
+The performance improvement is gained by limiting the features typically available in Innovator GetItem (no server events or access checking on the sub level Items).
+GetItemRepeatConfig Performs a recursive query on a related item.
+It will continue getting all of the related IDs of the parent item recursively.
+The number of recursive calls is dependent on the value of the repeatTimes variable. edit Locks, updates, and unlocks the Item. create Acts as a 'get' if the Item exists, otherwise acts as an 'add'. merge Acts as an 'edit' if the Item exists, otherwise acts as an 'add'. lock Locks the Item and is the same as the Item.lockItem() method. unlock Locks the Item and is the same as the Item.unlockItem() method. version Creates a new generation of an Item, clearing the locked_by_id of the originating Item and setting the locked_by_id in the new generation.
 It then applies an update to the newly created generation.
 The server events triggered in the following sequence: onBeforeVersion, onAfterVersion, onBeforeUpdate, onAfterUpdate.
 If the item is not versionable, an exception is thrown.